HimaKoushal/Ecommerce_Website_Automation_Testing/README.md

-This project automates the testing of an e-commerce website.
+This project automates the testing of an e-commerce website by using java selenium.
 The test cases cover various functionalities such as login, applying filters, adding products to the cart, checkout, and logout.

 TestCase 1: Verify Login Functionality, This test case verifies that the login functionality works correctly.